cs3110/textbook/src/chapters/correctness/test_debug.md

 * evaluate the data that are available;

-* formula a hypothesis that might explain the data;
+* formulate a hypothesis that might explain the data;

 * design a repeatable experiment to test that hypothesis; and